Welcome to our website....

 Download PDF Catalogue

-From the Rest of the World there are a number of collection lots, some fine George VI groups, and bulk lots of various Central American countries.
-Great Britain features some interesting postal history, and a very fine 1888 £1 Watermark Orbs.
-Mauritius has some very attractive ‘Primitives’ and Perkins Bacon issues, and there are good groups of Nauru, New Guinea and Papua.
+From the Rest of the World there are a number of collection lots, with some fine George VI groups, and bulk lots of various Central American countries.
+Great Britain features some interesting postal history, Mauritius has some very attractive ‘Primitives’ and Perkins Bacon issues, and there is a good range of New Guinea including N.W.P.I. and Mandate issues.